Breaking Through Plateaus: Train Smarter, Not Harder

 4. Prioritize Recovery

-• Use active recovery days (light movement, mobility work).
+• Include active recovery days with light movement or mobility work.

-• Manage stress—chronic stress can impact strength and endurance gains.
+• Manage stress—chronic stress elevates cortisol and slows progress.

 Sample 4-Week Plateau-Breaking Cycle